USS Antelope (PG-86): Atlantic Fleet service

 The ship visited Barcelona, Spain, in mid-January 1974; took part in amphibious exercises at Gythion, Greece, from 3 to 10 February; and participated in Exercise "National Week XVI" from 13 to 21 February.
 Next, she devoted more than four months to an overhaul in a private shipyard at Naples.

 A short visit to Souda Bay, Crete; surveillance operations in the western Mediterranean; and visits to Málaga, Spain, took up most of July.
-Then, after a stop at the Spanish island of Majorca in the Balearics from 29 July to 1 August, she remained at Naples from 4 to 20 August and then returned to Spain for visits to Cartagena and Málaga before putting to sea on 31 August for a fortnight of surveillance operations in the western Mediterranean.
+Then, after a stop at the Spanish island of Mallorca in the Balearics from 29 July to 1 August, she remained at Naples from 4 to 20 August and then returned to Spain for visits to Cartagena and Málaga before putting to sea on 31 August for a fortnight of surveillance operations in the western Mediterranean.
 Exercise "Flintlock 74" out of Venice lasted from 3 to 17 October.
 Antelope next returned to Naples and remained there until getting underway early in February 1975 for missile exercises.
 Thereafter, during more than two years, her operations spanned the Mediterranean from east to west and from southern Europe to the shores of North Africa.
 She left the "Middle Sea" in August 1975 for a brief visit to Casablanca, Morocco.

 Her subsequent missions during this latter part of her service with the 6th Fleet were quite like those she had already performed.
 She visited many of the same ports; took part in similar exercises; and, between 10 January and 7 May 1976, underwent another overhaul at Naples.
 On 1 April 1977, she was reassigned to Nisida Island as her home port.